Delicious Asian cabbage salad has wonderfully complex flavors thanks to a flavorful dressing of sesame oil, vinegar, and soy sauce.

 You’ll only need five simple ingredients to make this flavorful Asian cabbage salad.
 The exact measurements are listed in the recipe card below.
 Here’s an overview of what you’ll need:

 Sesame oil: I like to use toasted sesame oil.
 It’s so flavorful!
+But any sesame oil will be great in this salad.

 Light soy sauce: I use reduced-sodium soy sauce in most of my recipes.
 I find that traditional soy sauce is too salty.
 Obviously, you can also use a gluten-free alternative.